Arizona Counseling and Consultation Services LLC

 Arizona Counseling and Consultation Services LLC - Columbus, OH

-Arizona Counseling And Consultation Services Llc is a mental health and addiction treatment facility located at 3035 West Broad Street, Suite 101 in the 43204 zip code in Columbus, OH.
+Arizona Counseling And Consultation Services Llc is a dual diagnosis treatment facility located at 3035 West Broad Street, Suite 101 in the 43204 zip code in Columbus, OH.
 It is operated by a private for-profit organization.
-Arizona Counseling And Consultation Services Llc provides administers naltrexone and prescribes suboxone.
-Some of the treatment approaches used by Arizona Counseling And Consultation Services Llc include motivational incentives, motivational interviewing and CBT.
-Arizona Counseling And Consultation Services Llc provides IOT, outpatient rehab and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides residential substance abuse treatment and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+Arizona Counseling And Consultation Services Llc provides naltrexone administration and prescribes suboxone.
+Some of the treatment approaches used by Arizona Counseling And Consultation Services Llc include counseling for trauma victims, anger management and 12-step rehab.
+Arizona Counseling And Consultation Services Llc provides regular outpatient treatment, intensive outpatient treatment services and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides residential substance use treatment and inpatient treatment for drug/alcohol addiction and mental health diagnosis.

 Address: 3035 West Broad Street, Suite 101, Columbus, OH 43204